 32-1154.
 Grounds for suspension or revocation of license; continuing jurisdiction; civil penalty; recovery fund award; summary suspension

 A. The holder of a license or any person listed on a license pursuant to this chapter shall not commit any of the following acts or omissions:

 1. Abandonment of a contract or refusal to perform after submitting a bid on work without legal excuse for the abandonment or refusal.

-2. Departure from or disregard of plans or specifications or any building codes of the state or any political subdivision of the state in any material respect that is prejudicial to another without consent of the owner or the owner's duly authorized representative and without the consent of the person entitled to have the particular construction project or operation completed in accordance with such plans and specifications and code.
+2. Departure from or disregard of plans or specifications or any building codes of this state or any political subdivision of this state in any material respect that is prejudicial to another without consent of the owner or the owner's duly authorized representative and without the consent of the person entitled to have the particular construction project or operation completed in accordance with such plans and specifications and code.

 3. Violation of any rule adopted by the registrar.

 4. Failure to comply with the statutes or rules governing social security, workers' compensation or unemployment insurance.